sw360/sw360vagrant/README.md

 $ vagrant up
 ```
 The provisioning of the box (via puppet) configures liferay, tomcat8, and couchdb for the purpose of SW360 (port, paths, admin passwords, ...).
-Additionally, nginx is configured to terminate TLS on port 8443 with a newly created self signed certificate.
+Additionally, apache is configured to terminate TLS on port 8443 with a newly created self signed certificate.
 If the option `sw360_install=true (default)` is used in the Vagrantfile, then also the code is fetched from Github, compiled with maven and deployed using tomcat:deploy (backend) and mvn install -Pdeploy (frontend) respectively.
 The fossology keys are copied to the appropriate directories.
 The tomcat instance for the backend
 and the liferay instance for the frontend start.